A lower bound on the stable 4-genus of knots: Introduction

 \subsection{Organization}

 The paper is structured as follows.
-In Section \ref{secprelim}, we state the tools and definitions needed in later parts.
-Section \ref{secmain} forms the main part of the paper and is occupied with the proof of Proposition \ref{mainprop} and Theorem \ref{mainthm}.
-In Section \ref{secex}, we compute the lower bound for $g_{st}$ for the twist knots $K_n$ and show that there is an infinite subfamily with stable $4$-genus close to but not greater than $1/2$.
+In \cref{secprelim}, we state the tools and definitions needed in later parts. \cref{secmain} forms the main part of the paper and is occupied with the proof of \cref{mainprop} and \cref{mainthm}.
+Here we also prove \cref{propconcorder}.
+In \cref{secex}, we compute the lower bound for $g_{st}$ for the twist knots $K_n$ and show that there is an infinite subfamily with stable $4$-genus close to but not greater than $1/2$.